 Speaking during a press briefing in Mzuzu, executive member for the union, Cecilia Mussa, said the decision has been reached after their meeting with the minister of Natural Resources Energy and Mining, Biton Kuntsaira, yielded nothing.

 Mussa said the union gave Government a 7-day ultimatum which elapsed on Monday, September 2.

 “We have been discussing with the government but the authorities are showing no interest in responding to our demands and if they fail to act by Saturday then we will have no option but to hold another protest,” said Musa.

-Last week the union issued a warning of the demonstrations and vigils at Raiply offices to force Government to treat their concerns with urgency as they were furious with the failure by the authorities to act on the matter despite the union holding several meetings with the minister of Natural Resources Energy and Mining.
+President of the union, Paul Nthambazale, said members of the union are furious with the government’s failure to act on the matter despite the union holding several meetings with the minister of Natural Resources Energy and Mining,

 Nthambazale further expressed concern that Government has failed to prioritize the welfare of its citizens but instead it is favoring the foreigners.